When Grief Breaks Your Heart

 There is a certain order of things that we expect in life.
 One of them is that parents don’t bury their children.
-If you have had a child die during pregnancy or afterwards, it is not uncommon to feel a deep sense of rage at the unfairness of it.
+When a child dies during pregnancy or afterwards, it is common to feel a deep sense of rage at the unfairness of it.
 The grief can be isolating and invisible, or minimised with well-meaning comments about how you can ‘have another one’.
 The pain of a life cut short can be unimaginably difficult, and support can be short-lived.
 Friends can seem to ‘tire’ of hearing about it, or so we assume.
 It can be hard to know how to bring it up – again.

 Most of us have certain expectations of ourselves as humans, one being that if we want to be a parent, it will happen.
 Sometimes it doesn’t.
 And the loss of what never was can seem unbearable.

-Whatever you are feeling and experiencing, counselling can help.
+Counselling can help you work through the pain.
 There is no shame here, no judgment.
 Just support, understanding and hope.
 I have lived this pain, experiencing both miscarriage and newborn death.
-This photo is of me holding my precious son, Cody, on the day he was born.
-He lived for just 9 hours.

 Give sorrow words; the grief that does not speak, knits up the o-er wrought heart and bids it break.